emagiz/emdocs/mds/microlearning/crashcourse-platform-index.md

 		<main class="master">
 	<h2 class="title">Crash Course Platform</h2>
     <p>
-        In this course you will get to know the eMagiz platform.
+        In this course, you will get to know the eMagiz platform.
 You will learn how to start a new project, and how to build your integrations from start to finish.
-Focus is to learn all the platform features that are generic for all integration and patterns.
-This course is mandatory to learn eMagiz propertly and should be completed before other, patterns specific crash courses.
-In the course you'll pass through each of the Integration Life Cycle phases to create the integration from business intake to setting the alerts & monitoring triggers after the actual deployment of the integration.
-The course contains small exercises to learn each subject, and can act as a reference as well.
+The focus is to learn all the platform features that are generic for all integration and patterns.
+This course is mandatory to learn eMagiz properly and should be completed before other, patterns specific crash courses.
+In the course, you'll pass through each of the Integration Life Cycle phases to create the integration from business intake to setting the alerts & monitoring triggers after the actual deployment of the integration.
+The course contains small exercises to learn each subject and can act as a reference as well.
         </br></br>
         - Total time for first time completion: between 6 and 8 hours
         </br>